MD Helicopters MD 500: Civilian

 The MD 500 series had proven to be popular with civilian operators, with which the type has seen use for a diverse range of purposes.
 According to Flying magazine, it has been particularly popular in circumstances where the primary passenger and pilot are both in the front seats, as can be typical in aerial observation, utility, and law enforcement work.
-A minority have been used for executive transportation, for which suitable rear seating is typically provisioned; it is more common to see it used as a private/personal helicopter instead.
+While a minority have been used for executive transportation (typically modified to provide rear seating), it is more common to see it used as a private/personal helicopter.

 While numerous operators have opted to procure MD 500s with the newer Rolls-Royce 250-C20 engine, which provides greater reliability and power output than older counterparts, some operators have reportedly chosen to remove these engines and substitute them with Vietnam-era surplus engines which are available even into the twenty-first century at a considerably lower purchase cost.

 El Salvador

-At the start of the Salvadoran Civil War, the Salvadoran Air Force operated a total of six MD 500D helicopters.
-Amid the conflict, these were supplemented by a further nine MD 500Es that were supplied by the United States in 1983.
-The type was typically operated in the gunship role, having been armed with both 7.62 mm Miniguns and unguided rockets; additional mission roles included aerial reconnaissance and liaison duties.
-A single MD 500D and a pair of MD 500Es were lost to Soviet-supplied SA-7 missiles between 1989 and 1990.
-By the end of the conflict, only one MD 500D and six MD 500Es were reportedly in an operational condition.
+At the start of the Salvadoran Civil War, the Salvadoran Air Force operated a total of six MD 500D helicopters purchased from civilian sources.
+Amid the conflict, these were supplemented by a further nine MD 500Es that were supplied by the United States in 1984.
+The type was typically operated in the gunship role, having been armed with both XM27 7.62 mm Minigun subsystems and unguided 70mm rocket pods; additional mission roles included aerial reconnaissance and liaison duties.
+By the end of the conflict, only two MD 500D and seven MD 500Es were reportedly in an operational condition.

+By 2012 Salvadoran Air Force received three brand new MD 500Es from MD Helicopters to be used for the United Nations mission in Mali, Africa.
+In 2022 the United States donated four MD 530Fs which were previously owned by the Department Of State Air Wing (DOSAW) which will also be used for United Nations missions.
+The Salvadoran Air Force as of 2023 currently operates six MD 500Es and four MD 530Fs.